-- Setup environment variables providing credentials to access MySQL: - Open Command Line. - Invoke command: %TANGO_ROOT%\bin\dbconfig.exe.
+- Set up environment variables providing credentials to access MySQL: - Open Command Line. - Invoke command: %TANGO_ROOT%\bin\dbconfig.exe.

-Note: This lets you setup two environment variables MYSQL_USER and MYSQL_PASSWORD used to access the MySQL server.
+Note: This lets you set up two environment variables MYSQL_USER and MYSQL_PASSWORD used to access the MySQL server.
+You can check if variables were set correctly, if not you can set it manually.
+It's recommended to restart computer after operation.
 You may use root credentials provided upon MySQL installation if it is your development workstation.
 For production environment it is suggested to create an additional user with DB Admin privileges.
 On Windows you may use MySQL Installer from Start menu and select the option Reconfigure for MySQL Server.
 Please refer to: http://dev.mysql.com/doc/refman/5.7/en/adding-users.html

-- Populate database with an initial Tango configuration: - Open a command line. - Add MySQL client to be available in the PATH.
+• Populate database with an initial Tango configuration:

+- Open a command line. - Add MySQL client to be available in the PATH.
 For MySQL version 5.7 the command should be: set PATH=%PATH%; "C:\Program Files\MySQL\MySQL Server 5.7\bin"